clach04/pysksync_mirror/readme.txt

         "require_auth": false,
     }

-NOTE the require_auth entry for backwards compatibility with SK Sync.
+NOTE the require_auth entry for backwards compatibility with SK Sync, this is not needed if sksync1_compat is set to true but can be used to disable SRP support, e.g. when using SSL and the server is validating client certificate.

 If "server_dir_whitelist_policy" is not "silent" the server will terminate the client connection if "server_dir_whitelist" is set.
 This means that the